davidefiocco/davidefiocco.github.io/_posts/2020-06-27-streamlit-fastapi-ml-serving.md

 Also, it'd be nice to create these easily, quickly and concisely, so that more attention and time can be devoted to better data and model development!

-In the recent past I have dabbled in HTML and Javascript to create UIs, and used Flask to create the underlying backend services.
+In the recent past I have dabbled in HTML and JavaScript to create UIs, and used Flask to create the underlying backend services.
 This did the job, but:

 - I could just create very simple UIs (using [bootstrap](https://getbootstrap.com/) and [jQuery](https://jquery.com/)), but had to bug my colleagues to make them functional and not totally ugly.
 - My Flask API endpoints were very simple and they didn't have API documentation.
 They also served results using the server built-in Flask which is [not suitable for production](https://flask.palletsprojects.com/en/1.1.x/deploying/).